Resources on family, local and naval historyLast updated: 20 December 2013 11:10 UK

 Trace your family history in the History Centre

 Portsmouth Library card holders can use computers in the History Centre to access family history websites free of charge, including Ancestry and Findmypast.
-These include indexes to births, marriages and deaths (England & Wales, 1837-2006), census returns (England and Wales, 1841-1911) and many other records.
+These include indexes to births, marriages and deaths (England & Wales, 1837-2006), National Probate calendars, census returns (England and Wales, 1841-1911) and many other records.
+Microfiche or microfilm copies of some of these records are also available in the centre if required.

-The book collection is extensive and includes guides to using records and constructing a family tree, Army, Navy and Air Force Lists, Clergy Lists, books about the Census, Domesday Book, genealogical periodicals, place and personal names, heraldry, peerages, Coats of Arms, Commonwealth War Graves Commission Lists.
+The book collection is extensive and includes guides to using records and constructing a family tree, Army, Navy and Air Force Lists, Clergy Lists, books about the Census, Domesday Book, genealogical periodicals, place and personal names, heraldry, peerages, and Coats of Arms.

 Family history drop in sessions at central library